himalayadua/Interview-guide/Companies/Amazon/Leadership Principles.md

 > Give me an example of a complex problem you solved with a simple solution.

 ## Good Judgement
+key points:
+- have strong judgment and good instincts
+- seek diverse perspectives and work to disconfirm their beliefs
+-

 ## Learn (Be Curious)